orThrow

 final String text = "contact@kotools.org";

-EmailAddress.orThrow(text, pattern);
+EmailAddress.orThrow(text, regex);

 See the orNull function for returning null